Women's Leadership as Inclusive Leadership presented by Amy Ihlan, Associate Professor MAOL

 Planned Giving 101

 Wondering what planned giving means?
 Curious about how you can support St. Catherine University today and into the future?
-Join our online conversation with experts, Mary Bennett '78 and Pook Grathwol '84, as we demystify this popular way of making gifts.
+Watch our online conversation with experts, Mary Bennett '78 and Pook Grathwol '84, as we demystify this popular way of making gifts.

 What's all this talk about Inclusive Excellence?
 Presented by Sandra Mitchell, Director of Equity and Inclusion, St. Catherine University